Originally published: 01.OCT.2021

 Bacterial vaginosis (BV) is another possible cause of green vaginal discharge.

-Unlike trichomoniasis, BV is not a sexually transmitted infection.
-Instead BV is caused by an imbalance of the “good” and “harmful” bacteria that are normally found in a woman’s vagina.
+Unlike typical STIs, BV is not solely transmitted through sexual contact, but it is strongly associated with sexual activity and changes in sexual partners.
+BV is caused by an imbalance of the “good” and “harmful” bacteria that are normally found in a woman’s vagina.

-Researchers aren’t 100% sure what causes BV, but they suspect that this bacterial imbalance can be caused by having a new or multiple sex partners, or through excessive douching.
+- Researchers aren’t 100% sure what causes BV, but they suspect that this bacterial imbalance can be caused by having a new or multiple sex partners, or through excessive douching or cleaning of the female genitals.
 BV is most common in those who are sexually active.

 If you suspect that you might have bacterial vaginosis, I recommend that you speak to your doctor as soon as possible.

-Your doctor will examine your vagina for signs of vaginal discharge and bacterial vaginosis, and may have a swab of discharge tested to confirm the BV diagnosis.
-If it comes back positive, you will be prescribed an antibiotic treatment that will clear up the infection within a couple weeks.
+Your doctor will examine your vagina for signs of vaginal discharge and bacterial vaginosis and may have a swab of discharge tested to confirm the BV diagnosis.
+If it comes back positive, you will be prescribed an antibiotic treatment that will clear up the infection within a couple of weeks.

 I’m pregnant and have green discharge, what should I do?

-The only thing more worrying than seeing green discharge is seeing green discharge while your pregnant.
+The only thing more worrying than seeing green discharge is seeing green discharge while you are pregnant.
 For many people, this may be a big cause of concern.

 During pregnancy, your body goes through numerous changes, one of those might include vaginal discharge.
 The sight of green discharge can be quite alarming and instantly raises the question: is green discharge during pregnancy normal?